Teleférico de Santo Domingo: History

 The idea for the construction of a gondola arose as an answer to the chaos of traffic during peak hours, deficiencies in - and the high cost of - public transportation and roadways in Santo Domingo, and the need for a mode of transportation for the populace of the outlying areas of Ríos Isabela y Ozama and the zone to the northeast of the city.

 The system was inspired by the Metrocable of Medellín, Colombia, and was designed for the transportation of 6,000 passengers per hour, with 195 cabins which would cycle constantly, with an average of 12 seconds per compartment and a capacity of 10 seated passengers each.
-The justification of the project was determined to be a comprehensive mobility solution for a total of more than 287,000 citizens of the National District and the municipalities of Santo Domingo Este and Santo Domingo Norte, forming part of the adaptation program of Nueva Barquita.
+Target ridership for the system was set at 287,000 people.
+The system was designed to serve the National District and the municipalities of Santo Domingo Este and Santo Domingo Norte, forming part of the adaptation program of Nueva Barquita.

-The cable car system was designed in accordance with universal norms of mobility, to facilitate use throughout the stations by the blind, and people with reduced mobility.
+The system was designed to be accessible by people with limited vision and mobility.

-The sky cable system was constructed as an interconnection of the Gualey, Los Tres Brazos and Sabana Perdida sectors, with integration with the Santo Domingo metro and its auxiliary routes, representing a sustainable management model from a social, economic and environmental standpoint.
-It is estimated that its users will save approximately 30%.
+The sky cable system was constructed as an interconnection of the Gualey, Los Tres Brazos and Sabana Perdida sectors, with integration with the Santo Domingo metro and its auxiliary routes.

 The construction of the cable car system and its four stations required intervention in its surroundings, the assembly of the electromechanical system with five platforms, 36 support towers and the assembly of the cable-carrying tractor.
 Due to irregular topography at the site of some of the stations, several steps were designed to bridge the distance between the buildings and platforms.

 The cable car system was inaugurated on 23 May 2018, and commenced regular operations on 1 July 2018.
 It has the capacity to transport 6,000 passengers per hour (54,000 per day) in both directions combined, with a schedule from 6 a.m. to 9 p.m.